 South and east of San Antonio produced some of the best wildflower displays I've seen in many years in 2019.
 The areas around Poteet and New Berlin were amazing.
-The Hill Country has received a lot of rain this fall and winter.
-As we head into spring, the bluebonnets are thirsty and fading because of the lack of moisture.
-What had potential to be one of the better blooms in many years now looks to be about average.
-The cooler temperatures have slowed the bluebonnet bloom, as well.
-Peak bloom in the hill country looks to be around the first or second week in April, and how thorough the coverage will be really depends on rain.
-Out in west Texas, a superbloom of bluebonnets filled the slopes around the Chisos Mountains.
-Though bluebonnets are fading out there, prickly pear and desert marigold, along with a variety of other colorful desert flowers, are showing up across that rugged landscape.
+The Hill Country received a lot of rain this fall and winter.
+Spring bluebonnets were nice, too.
+Out in west Texas, a superbloom of bluebonnets filled the slopes around the Chisos Mountains of Big Bend National Park.

 Each spring across the state of Texas, bluebonnets and many other wonderful Texas wildflowers explode in a variety of shapes and colors.
 These bluebonnet and wildflower images in this gallery come from across the Texas Hill Country, as well as other areas such as San Antonio and Waxahachie to east Texas.
 The landscapes found in this gallery are available for both commercial and personal use, such as licensing and as fine art prints.